prometheus/jmx_exporter/docs/java_agent/OPEN_TELEMETRY_MODE.md

 Description:

 - The JMX Exporter Java agent runs as part of your application
-- No port is provided
+- No hostname or port is provided

 ## OpenTelemetry Configuration